BaptisteD51/nouveau-theme-caweb/README.md

 #### Textdomain
 To internationalize a theme, the first step is to create a textdomain.
 As it is already done, you won't need to do it another time, but who knows ?

-Follow the following steps if you need to register a textdomain for a WordPress theme :
+Follow the following steps if you need to register a textdomain for a WordPress theme:
-1. Register the textdomain in *functions.php* with this function :
+1. Register the textdomain in *functions.php* with this function:

         ```
         load_theme_textdomain( 'the_textdomain_name','absolute_path_where_you_want_to_save_translation_files' );
         ```

-*load_theme_textdomain* must be added to *after_setup_theme* hook like this :
+*load_theme_textdomain* must be added to *after_setup_theme* hook like this:

         ```
         my_function(){